Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The path through the large sheep pasture (the black dots are sheep, honest!)

 When I finally reached the corner of the pasture, I continued ahead on a clear but muddy path through a wood.
-I soon came to a staggered junction, where I went a few yards to my right then continued on a path in the same northerly direction as before.
+I soon came to a staggered junction (Note: Alternative 2 arrives at the same point), where I went a few yards to my right then turned left to continue on a path in the same northerly direction as before.
 I was now on the route of Walk 5 of the Chiltern Chain Walk - there had been a glorious display of bluebells here when I did that walk, no sign of them on what was now a lovely December day!
 The path curved right, and headed northeast, soon running close to the line of the ancient earthwork of Grim's Ditch.
 The path was soon running through Baldwin's Wood, sometimes with fields close by on one side or the other, and occasionally a view out through a gateway across the stubble.
+I kept straight on at a few path junctions, staying within the woods rather than taking paths out to the fields.

 The woodland path after the sheep pasture